cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 [^intro-]:
-    The Semantic Definition Format (SDF) is a format for domain experts to use in the creation and maintenance of data and interaction models in the Internet of Things.
+    The Semantic Definition Format (SDF) is a format for domain experts to use in the creation and maintenance of data and interaction models that describe Things, i.e., physical objects that are available for interaction over a network.
     It was created as a common language for use in the development of the One Data Model liaison organization (OneDM) definitions.
 Tools convert this format to database formats and other serializations as needed.